 - No heart rate monitor

-The Versa is an interesting option for consumers that love fitness trackers but want more of a watch.
+The Versa is an interesting option for consumers that love fitness trackers but want more of a timepiece.
 The Fitbit Versa may not be able to hand with the Galaxy or Apple Watch when it comes to functionality, but it runs circles around those devices in a few critical areas.

 Fitbit didn’t go wild with the design of this smartwatch, and understated is the first word to come to mind.
 It looks good but isn’t necessarily something you’d want to wear out for a night on the town.
 That’s because it’s packed full of fitness features including the ability to track your heart rate continuously thanks to its outstanding battery life.